sider/sider-docs/docs/tools/others/pmd-cpd.md

 ### `target`

-This option allows you to specify files or directories to be analyzed, e.g.:
+This option allows you to specify files or directories to be analyzed.

 _alias:_ `files`